hvianna/audioMotion-analyzer/README.md

 </script>
 ```

-Or download the [latest version](https://github.com/hvianna/audioMotion-analyzer/releases) and copy the `audioMotion-analyzer.js` file from the `src/` folder to your project folder.
+Or download the [latest version](https://github.com/hvianna/audioMotion-analyzer/releases) and copy the `audioMotion-analyzer.js` file from the `src/` folder into your project folder.

 ### npm project